 Comment 3: (from LDR 807 Transforming Self-Concept):

-Quote/Paraphrase: Despite the huge number of active missionaries throughout the world, only limited attention has been given to the quality of missionary activities and the personal attitudes and experiences of missionaries necessary for the successful completion of a mission posting in empirical investigations (p.
+Quote/Paraphrase: Despite the huge number of active missionaries worldwide, only limited attention has been given to the quality of missionary activities and the personal attitudes and experiences of missionaries necessary for the successful completion of a mission posting in empirical investigations (p.
 12).

 Essential Element: Developmental Stage Theory best describes the Essential Element of this quote.

 Additive/Variant Analysis: This additive statement supports the need for increased and improved analysis of the missional experience.
 It is surprising that more studies have not been conducted considering missionaries have existed since the disciples were commissioned.
-It is, however, exciting because my Coaching Program is designed to improve the mission experience; and will include follow up assessments to quantify the missional experience.
+It is, however, exciting because my Coaching Program is designed to improve the mission experience and will include follow-up assessments to quantify the missional experience.

-Contextualization: I have heard stories of water wells that did not work soon after installation; and how the people it was built for didn’t have the tools or the knowledge to fix it.
+Contextualization: I have heard stories of water wells that did not work soon after installation and how the people it was built for didn’t have the tools or the knowledge to fix it.
 Stories like this are why I once hoped to go into community development overseas.
-As I speak with mission agencies, I learned that mental health contributes to their success rate because despite significant training, there still remains a high probability that a missionary may not complete their assignment.
-The group I am working with intends to change this and I hope to study the quality of missionary activities as they relate to my coaching program.
+As I speak with mission agencies, I learned that mental health contributes to their success rate because, despite significant training, there remains a high probability that a missionary may not complete their assignment.
+The group I am working with intends to change this and I hope to study the quality of missionary activities related to my coaching program.
 Being a Trainer and collecting data on those going through my coaching program will allow me to make changes as needed to improve the success rates.

 Comment 4: (from LDR 807 Transforming Self-Concept):